Here comes the Philly Fed ...

-The Philadelphia Federal Reserve will publish its monthly survey of manufacturers in the region at 8:30 a.m.
+The latest Philly Fed Business Outlook is set for release at 8:30 a.m.
 ET.

-Economists forecast that the index of current activity rose in August to 2 from -2.9 in July.
+Economists forecast that the index of general activity rose to 3 in May after dipping to 1.6 last month, according to Bloomberg.

-This would reflect the uneven recovery in manufacturing that other regional and national data have shown in the last few months.
-The Philly Fed index has turned positive only twice this year.
+They are looking into this report for clues about whether the manufacturing recovery is taking longer than expected.
+The Empire State Manufacturing index out Monday unexpectedly fell to -9.02 after rising to a 15-month high of 9.56 in April.

-Since being slammed in 2015 by softer global demand, the stronger dollar, and weak commodity prices, the manufacturing sector has struggled to meaningfully recover.
+We’ll have the latest when the data cross, so refresh this page for updates.

 Business Insider Emails & Alerts